Roave/composer-gpg-verify/README.md

 Now the key is in your local DB, but it isn't yet trusted.

-**IMPORTANT**: do not blindly trust or sign other people's GPG keys - only dod so if you effectively know that the key is provided by them, and you know them at least marginally.
+**IMPORTANT**: do not blindly trust or sign other people's GPG keys - only do so if you effectively know that the key is provided by them, and you know them at least marginally.
 Usually, contacting the key author is the best way to check authenticity.